 \end{table}

-\section{ Data Augmentation }
+\section{ Parameter-expanded data Augmentation }

 \label{closed.sec.da}

+$Use the full name of the thing at the start and only later go on to the more abbreviated version$

-We consider a method of analyzing closed population models using data
+We consider a method of analyzing closed population models using parameter-exapdned data

-augmentation (DA) which is useful for Bayesian analysis and, in
+augmentation (PX-DA; often simply abbreviated to ``data augmentation’’ or DA which is useful for Bayesian analysis and, in

 particular, analysis of models using the various {\bf BUGS} engines and

-other software.
+other Bayesian model fitting software.
 Data augmentation is a general statistical concept

 that is widely used in statistics in many different settings.
 The

-classical reference is \citet{tanner_wong:1987} but see also
+classical reference is \citet{tanner_wong:1987}, $I am not sure about the comma rules in English, and I recognize that in English one seems to put much fewer than in German.
+Nevertheless, I suspect that you are a bit thrifty with commas ?$ but see also

 \citet{liu_wu:1999}.
 Data augmentation can be adapted to provide a